tonimelisma/fastgallery/README.md

 Creates a static gallery of your photo and video library.

-- Super fast (written completely in Go, concurrent, uses fastest image/video libraries, 4-8 times faster than others)
+- Super fast (written in Go and C, concurrent, uses fastest image/video libraries, 4-8 times faster than others)
 - Both photo and video support
 - Deals with any file formats (ncluding HEIC, HEVC)
 - Only updates changed files, runs incrementally